-We have some benefactors who have made generous donations toward the running of the Club: JMS Automotive, Dublin Bus drivers, clontarf garage.
-Tolka Rovers sports club and Basketball team and Dominos Pizza have been constant and generous sponsors to our club.
-Our venue for weekly activities for the past three years has been the 177th Scout Hall and without their support we would be homeless.
+We have some benefactors who have made generous donations toward the running of the Club: Community and Handball Centre, JMS Automotive, Fingal Gospel Choir, Tesco, ESB and Noyeks have been generous recent sponsors to our Club.
+Our venue for weekly activities for the last number of years has been the Community and Handball Centre, Croke Park.
+Without their support we would be homeless.